Surrogate model: Types of surrogate models

-For some problems, the nature of true function is not known a priori so it is not clear which surrogate model will be most accurate.
+For some problems, the nature of the true function is not known a priori, and therefore it is not clear which surrogate model will be the most accurate one.
 In addition, there is no consensus on how to obtain the most reliable estimates of the accuracy of a given surrogate.
 Many other problems have known physics properties.
-In these cases, physics-based surrogates such as space-mapping based models are the most efficient.
+In these cases, physics-based surrogates such as space-mapping based models are commonly used.

-A recent survey of surrogate-assisted evolutionary optimization techniques can be found in.

-Spanning two decades of development and engineering applications, Rayas-Sanchez reviews aggressive space mapping exploiting surrogate models.
-Recently, Razavi et al. have published a state-of-the-art review of surrogate models used in water resources management field.

 Invariance properties

-Recently proposed comparison-based surrogate models (e.g. ranking support vector machine) for evolutionary algorithms, such as CMA-ES, allow to preserve some invariance properties of surrogate-assisted optimizers:
+Recently proposed comparison-based surrogate models (e.g., ranking support vector machines) for evolutionary algorithms, such as CMA-ES, allow preservation of some invariance properties of surrogate-assisted optimizers: